fareedst/markdown_exec/examples/vars-blocks.md

 # DOES NOT WORK 2024-07-20
 ## This does not evaluate the shell block.
-::: Click below to trigger.
+::: Select below to trigger.
 If it prints "VAULT: 22", the shell block was processed.
 The block sets the environment variable VAULT to "22".
 It requires block "show_vars".
 Notice block "show_vars" is called after the variable is set.
     ```vars :[set_with_show] +show_vars
     VAULT: 22